mtlong29/MySite/_posts/notes/2017-09-03-dom-scripting-example.md

 There will always be additional changes that can be made, but refactoring your code as much as possible will make it so that this is easier.

 You can also look into local storage.
-You can learn more about local storage <a class="fancyLink" href="https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage" target="_blank">here</a>.
+You can learn more about local storage <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage">here</a>.

 ## Final Project